MetOffice/simulation-systems/source/FurtherDetails/change_notes.rst

 # Re-submit Pull Requests
-As existing PRs will be closed or disconnected, you will need to `re-submit any open PRs <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`_ from your new public fork.
+As existing PRs will be closed or disconnected, you will need to re-submit any open PRs from your new public fork.
+For further details on how this is done please refer to the following `page <https://metoffice.github.io/simulation-systems/git_faq.html>`_